Clicky Skip to Content

 Do you think “do the bed” is the correct phrase?
 Instead of “make the bed” (singular).
 Nonetheless, the term ‘do the bed’ is incomprehensible.

-Except when your mother asks for your help in household chores and you could say in response, “Ok, I’ll wash the dishes and Jane could do the bed”.
-Or if someone is assigning duties to several people he could say, “Right, Tom can do the bed while Sarah and Kelly can clean up the kitchen.
+Except when your mother asks for your help in household chores, you could respond, “Ok, I’ll wash the dishes, and Jane could do the bed”.
+Or if someone assigns duties to several people, he could say, “Right, Tom can do the bed while Sarah and Kelly can clean up the kitchen.

 For example